- FBI: https://www.fbi.gov/scams-and-safety/on-the-internet and www.ic3.gov

 Identity Theft: The fraudulent acquisition and use of a person’s private identifying information, usually for financial gain.

 Nationwide, there has been an increase in victims of fraud and identity theft.
-According to the Federal Trade Commission, there were 3.2 million reports in 2019 resulting in billions of dollars lost.
+According to the Federal Trade Commission, there were 2.8 million reports in 2021 resulting in $5.8 billion lost.

 The LPD takes fraud and identity theft seriously, as it is a crime with serious impact on the victims and their families, both financially and emotionally.
 Our agency does weekly public service announcements on social media to increase awareness.
 These “Fraud Friday” segments focus on current scams and frauds affecting our area, and offer valuable crime prevention tips for our citizens.
 Additionally, each year the LPD holds an annual scam prevention seminar for senior citizens.
 The LPD provides free training to groups on a variety of crime prevention topics upon request.